 First cover the heat reflecting material.
 The material must be affixed to the base and its sheets must be fixed together with construction adhesive tape.

 Install wiring.
-Connections must be carefully insulated with unvulcanized rubber or bitumen insulation tape (Sika MultiSeal, etc.).
+Connections must be carefully insulated with bitumen insulation tape (Sika MultiSeal, etc.).
 In the same way other ends of copper strips must be insulated, where the wires are not connected.

 Connect power supply, and carefully test, whether all film sheets heat up uniformly.
 If not – disconnect power supply and seek defect in electric circuit.